ShaharHad/BankProject/README.md

 ## Password Security

-The backend uses bcrypt to securely hash user passwords before storing them in the database.
+The system uses bcrypt to securely hash user passwords before storing them in the database.
 This ensures that even if the database is compromised, the original passwords cannot be easily retrieved.
 During authentication, bcrypt is also used to compare the hashed password with the user-provided password.

-## Account verification
+## Account Verification
 The system send verification email to user after successful registration and only when the user click on the verification link in its mail he can login to system

 ## Authentication